Bingutn/React-quiz/README.md

 # Intro
-src-no-context folder is the 1st version.\
+src-no-context is the 1st version.\
-src folder is the updated version which implement the props drilling problem of the 1st version by using context API
+src is the updated version which implement the props drilling problem of the 1st version by using context API

 # Getting Started with Create React App